jordan-na/tictactoe_php/README.md

 ### How to Run the Code

-1. **Start the PHP Server**: Navigate the file directory and start the PHP server:
+1. **Start the PHP Server**: Navigate the file directory (not the php folder) and start the PHP server:
     ```bash
     php -S localhost:8000
     ```